Pantaleon Alvarez

-Pantaleon Diaz Alvarez (born January 10, 1958) is a Filipino politician serving as the Representative of Davao del Norte's 1st district since 2016, previously holding the position from 1998 to 2001.
+Pantaleon Diaz Alvarez (born January 10, 1958) is a Filipino lawyer and politician who served as the Representative of Davao del Norte's 1st district from 2016 to 2025, previously holding the position from 1998 to 2001.
 He served as the Speaker of the House of Representatives from 2016 to 2018.
 He also served as the Secretary of Transportation and Communications in the Cabinet of President Gloria Macapagal Arroyo from 2001 to 2002.

 He is a stern advocate to shift the current centralized set-up of the Philippines into a federal form, pushing for the establishment of an indigenous state in Luzon and an indigenous state in Mindanao.
 Initially in favor of an independent Mindanao, Alvarez changed stance when Rodrigo Duterte talked about a federal Philippines with him.
 In 2017, Alvarez proposed a new set-up to spearheaded federalism in the Philippines.

 Early life and education

-Alvarez was born on January 10, 1958.
-In 1978, he obtained a bachelor of arts (AB) degree from Far Eastern University.
+Alvarez was born on January 10, 1958 to Eliseo Alvarez and Nicolasa Diaz.
+In 1978, he obtained a Bachelor of Arts (AB) degree from Far Eastern University.
 He then studied law and graduated from the Ateneo de Manila Law School in 1983.

-Career
+Political career

 Alvarez was in private law practice from 1984 to 1986.
 From 1987 to 1992, he was a member of the staff of Philippine Senator Wigberto Tañada.
 He then became an action officer at the Manila International Airport Authority (MIAA).
 From action officer, he rose through the ranks, becoming senior assistant manager and chief operating officer of MIAA in March 1995, a position he held until September 1997.

 In 1998, he was elected congressman from Davao del Norte's 1st District.
 He served as vice-chairman of the House Committee on Transportation and Communication and was a member of nine other congressional committees.